 Prior Coursework

-With program approval, students are allowed to count no more than 9 credits of graduate coursework from other institutions.
-Coursework earned five or more years prior to admission to a master’s degree or doctoral degree is not allowed to satisfy requirements.
+With program approval, students may transfer no more than 9 credits of graduate coursework from other institutions.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count no more than 7 credits numbered 300 or above from a UW–Madison undergraduate degree.
+With program approval, students may transfer no more than 7 credits numbered 300 or above from a UW–Madison undergraduate degree, or the equivalent from other institutions.

-With program approval, students are allowed to count no more than 15 credits of coursework numbered 300 or above taken as a UW–Madison special student.
-Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With program approval, students may transfer no more than 15 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
+Coursework earned ten or more years prior to admission to a master's degree is not allowed to satisfy requirements.

 A semester GPA below 3.0 or an incomplete grade (I) will result in the student being placed on academic probation.
 If a semester GPA of 3.0 is not attained or the Incomplete grade is not cleared during the subsequent semester of full- time enrollment, the student may be dismissed from the program or allowed to continue for 1 additional semester based on advisor appeal to the Graduate School.